psi4/psi4/doc/sphinxman/source/fisapt.rst

 I-SAPT: A Representative Example
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+.. caution:: As of April 2018, you can't specify molecule fragments with an unphysical multiplicity like the singlet OH fragments in the molecule below, especially as (again in the example below) the overall molecule needs to be a singlet, which |PSIfour| doesn't at present let be set independently.
+For situations like this, use the temporary input pattern in :srcsample:`isapt1` .

 Below, we show an example of using I-SAPT0/jun-cc-pVDZ to analyze the interaction between the two phenol groups in a 2,4-pentanediol molecule.
 This example is